beccacauthorn/beccacauthorn.github.io/_posts/2020-01-11-unit-1-data-storytelling-project.md

 team_age_mean['wins'] = wins
 ```

-Looking at the Kernel Density Estimation plot(kde) of teams median age, we see a steady increase in terms of density of teams with a median age of 26, 27, and 28, and then see this density take a sharp drop.
-The range of the plot is also fairly narrow, with median team age being no less than 24 and not greater than 31.
+Looking at the Kernel Density Estimation plot(kde) of teams average age, we see a steady increase in terms of density of teams with a average age of 26, 27, and 28, and then see this density take a sharp drop.
+The range of the plot is also fairly narrow, with average team age being no less than 24 and not greater than 31.

 ![kdeplot](/img/kdeplotworldcupteams.PNG)

 Due to the World Cup being a knockout competition, most teams will not play the same number of matches.
 This situation can create survivor bias.
-Additionally, there are a greater number of teams with a median age of 27 and 28, which can also create bias in terms of the number of wins we see in this age range.
+Additionally, there are a greater number of teams with a average age of 27 and 28, which can also create bias in terms of the number of wins we see in this age range.

 ![scatterplot](/img/scatterplotworldcupteams.PNG)

 In order to mitigate the effects of survivor bias, I decieded to run the same code on this dataset but using the Barclays Premier League 2017/2018 competition data due to all teams playing the same number of matches (38).

-The kde plot of the Premier League teams median age shows a fairly small spread, with median team age falling between about 26-28 years.
-We also see a sharper increase in terms of density of teams from 27 to 28 years and a sharp drop in median age after 28 years.
+The kde plot of the Premier League teams average age shows a fairly small spread, with average team age falling between about 26-28 years.
+We also see a sharper increase in terms of density of teams from 27 to 28 years and a sharp drop after 28 years.

 ![engladplayerskde](/img/premierleaguemedianplayeragekde.PNG)

-There are a greater number of teams with a median age of 27 and 28.
+There are a greater number of teams with a average age of 27 and 28.
 Therefore, we would expect to see a greater number of wins for teams in this age range, which is the case, with the team with the most number of wins having an average age of about 28.5.
 The majority of teams, regardless of age, have less than 15 wins.

 ![scatterplotpremierleagueteamwins](/img/premierleaguenumberofwinsscatter.PNG)